What is Pilates?

 12-1pm Mixed Ability Pilates in the large hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.

-6-7 pm Mixed Ability Class in the small hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.
+6-7 pm Mixed Ability Class in the large hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.

 Classes are limited to 12 people to ensure a more tailored personal approach.
 They run term-time in around 6 week blocks with some optional extra holiday classes.You will be asked to sign a registration and consent form in a one to one session.